 If you write jazz, funk, neo-soul, Latin, or half-time shuffle, you already know what 16th-note swing feels like.
 That slight push and pull between sixteenth notes — the groove that makes a funk chart sit, that makes a neo-soul ballad breathe.
-It's not 8th-note swing.
-The swung unit is different.
-And until now, Flat didn't know the difference.
+Until now, Flat didn't know the difference.

 That changes today.